geotrev/release-workspaces/README.md

 You can use any of the existing config options as CLI flags by using the formula `--<key>.<property> [value]`.
 E.g., change the default or user-configured commit message: `--git.commitMessage "chore: release ${version}"`.

 Similarly, you can negate any boolean option by prepending `--no-` to it.
 E.g., `--no-git.commit`.

+And yes, you can even specify a version this way with `--metadata.version`.

 ## Cheatsheet